eclipse-iofog/iofog.org/content/docs/1.3.0/iofogctl/usage.md

 ## Check the log output of components

-Note: You will need ssh access to the specified resource to use this feature
+Note: You will need ssh access to any remote resources to use this feature.

 To check the log output of any resource, use `logs` e.g.